chrisi96fan/Prolific-Study-Fetcher/README.md

        Action: Start a program → Select the compiled Prolific_study_Fetcher.exe file

-   Make sure that notifications for other apps/programs are disabled, except for Chrome and Firefox.
+2. Disable notifications for other apps/programs except for Chrome and Firefox.
 This ensures that only browser-based notifications trigger the script.

 # Extended Setup